 1. Cooling Summer Shorts

 Our Cooling shorts were made for warm weather and can also act as moisture-wicking underwear on a hot day.
-They’re made with Sensil® Breeze nylon, which cools the body by up to one degree, and removes any excess sweat from your skin and evaporates it into the air.
-The shorts range in length from 5, 7, and 9 inches, hitting the top or bottom of your thigh so you can wear them as boy shorts or biker shorts.
-While a lot of people wear our slip shorts with underwear underneath, you can also go commando in them.
+They’re made with Sensil® Breeze nylon, which can cool the body by up to one degree, and removes any excess sweat from your skin and evaporates it into the air.
+The shorts range in length from 5, 7, 9 and 12 inches, hitting the top or bottom of your thigh so you can wear them as boy shorts or biker shorts with a long tee.
+While a lot of people wear our slip shorts with underwear underneath, you can also go commando in them because they all have a knit-in cotton crotch.
 Get rid of the layer that will make your behind feel swampy and embrace our Cooling shorts.

 2. Moisture-Wicking Base Layer